Pro Vice Chancellor - Research and Scholarship: Professor Peter Childs

-Research seminars and workshops begin at 4.30pm (unless stated otherwise) and are intended to last for approximately one hour.
+Research seminars and workshops begin at 4.30pm or 5.00pm (unless stated otherwise) and are intended to last for approximately one hour.

 All members of staff and postgraduate research students are welcome to attend.

 SEMINARS AND WORKSHOPS TO BE HELD IN ACADEMIC YEAR 2016-17